doruirimescu/python-trading/papers/ranging-market-a-mathematical-definition.md

 Fixing only the denominator (swapping $W \to W_x$) is therefore not sufficient: spike candles in the numerator can then exceed $W_x$, which breaks the $R \leq 1$ bound and distorts rankings.

-### Proposed Fix: Robust Coherence Metric $R^*$
+### Robust Coherence Metric $R^*$

-Replace the absolute boundaries with percentile boundaries **and** clip each candle's contribution to the interior of the robust range.
-Both the numerator and denominator then use the same reference frame.
+The fix replaces absolute boundaries with percentile boundaries **and** clips each candle's contribution to the interior of the robust range, so numerator and denominator use the same reference frame.

 **Step 1 — Robust boundaries** (same as $W_x$ with $x = 10$):